 - Formation of bone spurs (osteophytes)

-- Increase risk of disc herniation
+- Increased risk of disc herniation

 If you would like more information about degenerative disc disease treatment options at Austin Spine or would like to schedule an appointment with one of our skilled surgeons, please call our office at (512) 347-7463.